 Find a flight to Seville (SVQ)

 The Plaza de la Reyes is a great place to just sit and take in what you have seen of Seville and prepare for what you are going to see.
 The Plaza is situated behind Seville cathedral on Calle Mateos Gago.
-For more information on the Plaza de la Reyes click the explore button below.
+For more information on the Plaza de la Reyes click / tap the image or click / tap the button below.